aptbacs/TechnicalTest/README.md

 - Use the front end to make an API call the RESTful API you have built previously
 - Display the error or the success when submitting

+## Story 6 - Output
+- Please add an output to your web application.
+- After validations, you should output the csv file into a plain text data file with a CRLF.
+- Your data line should be in the below format:
+		1-6: Destination sort code
+		7-14: Destination account number
+		36-46: Amount expressed in pence
+		65-82: Reference
+		83-100: Account name

+All other fields can be prefilled with 0's.

 Thanks for your time, we look forward to hearing from you!